Ivanka Splits With Her Dad On Major Issues Like Immigration — Once Again

 Ivanka brought up the fact that she herself is the daughter of an immigrant as a way to connect herself to the issue; her mother Ivana, Donald's ex-wife, grew up in the Communist Czech Republic.
 However, she added (echoing her dad), "we are a country of laws."

-"[W]e have to be very careful about incentivizing behavior that puts children at risk of being trafficked, at risk of entering this country with coyotes or making an incredibly dangerous journey alone.
+"[W]e have to be very careful about incentivising behaviour that puts children at risk of being trafficked, at risk of entering this country with coyotes or making an incredibly dangerous journey alone.
 These are not easy issues, these are incredibly difficult issues and like the rest of the country, I experience them in a very emotional way," she said.

 At the same Axios event, she also said she doesn't view the media as the "enemy of the people," as the president has repeatedly said, along with making other hostile remarks about journalists.